 Could the mill have been used for the purposes that the Soviets’ claimed?
 Yes.
 Was it?
 Doubtful.

 In his book, The Einsatzgruppen in the Occupied Eastern Territories—Genesis, Missions and Actions, Carlo brings up a very good point.
-Janowska Labor camp, where the mill was allegedly used, is very close to the major city of Lvov.
+Janowska Labor camp, where the mill was allegedly used, was very close to the major city of Lvov.
 To this Mattogno states: “Here, orthodox Holocaust historiography finds itself constrained to explain something absolutely implausible: how is it possible that many tens of thousands

 of bodies were exhumed and cremated a few kilometers from the city and nobody noticed anything?
 Why did the Polish resistance, which had thousands of eyes and always knew everything, knew nothing of this event?”